cozyCodr/coderXcoded/README.md

 Hi there 👋

 Welcome!!!
-My name is Bright, a  Bioinfomatics Graduate and Fullstack Developer.
-I’m looking to collaborate with like minds on projects that are heading to the moon.
-Feel free to DM me so we could work together on:
+I'm Bright, a  Bioinfomatics Graduate, Software Engineer and Full time Human.
+I'm open to collaborations.
+You can find me here:
 </br>
 <p>